-Conflicts of Interest Policy for Peer Reviewers and Research Funding Committee Members
+Conflicts of Interest Policy for Expert Reviewers and Research Funding Committee Members

 Members of Marie Curie Funding Committees, expert panel members and expert reviewers must comply with our Conflicts of Interest Policy.
-Experts sign a conflicts of interest policy prior to each review/ committee.
+Experts are asked to confirm that they do not have a conflict of interest before they review a funding application.